Jun. K: 2008–2010: Debut with 2PM and solo activities

-In 2008, he participated in Mnet's Hot Blood Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
+In 2008, he participated in Mnet's Hot Blooded Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
 This initiative ultimately led to the formation of two distinct boy bands, namely 2AM and 2PM.

-Half a year following the televised airing of Hot Blood Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
+Half a year following the televised airing of Hot Blooded Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
 However, it was their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
 As of 2021, the group has released seven studio albums in Korea and five studio albums in Japan.

 During a 2PM fan meeting in 2009, he performed his composition "Hot" for the first time for his solo.
 "Hot" was later recorded by all six members and included on their second studio album Hands Up (2011).
-In 2010, he collaborated with composer Jung Woo on the track "Tok Tok Tok" released in August, provided guest vocals for then-labelmate San E's song "B.U.B.U." (an acronym for "Break Up Back Up"), released in September as part of his first extended play, and collaborated with other idols and singers for the 2010 G-20 Seoul summit campaign song "Let's Go," released in October.
+In 2010, he collaborated with composer Jung Woo on the track "Tok Tok Tok" released in August, provided guest vocals for then-labelmate San E's song "B.U.B.U." (an acronym for "Break Up Back Up"), released in September as part of his first extended play, and collaborated with other idols and singers for the 2010 G20 Seoul summit campaign song "Let's Go," released in October.